 - Click the edit icon.
 The settings window opens.

-- You can change the name of the term, add traits, add or remove synonyms, set term usage, and manage context from here (see here for more).
+- You can change the name of the term, set the term types, add traits, add or remove synonyms, and manage context from here (see here for more).

 - To delete a term: